linux-nvme/nvme-cli/doc/rst/ioctl.rst

   Command dword 15

 ``__u32 data_len``
-  Length of the data transfered in this command in bytes
+  Length of the data transferred in this command in bytes

 ``void *data``
   Pointer to user address of the data buffer

 ``__u32 metadata_len``
-  Length of metadata transfered in this command
+  Length of metadata transferred in this command

 ``void *metadata``
   Pointer to user address of the metadata buffer